yuruki/fuse-autoscale/README.md

 ### Maintenance mode

-When `scaleContainers = true`, deleting containers or shutting them down in order to reboot the host cleanly can be difficult because the autoscaler keeps restarting and recreating the containers.
+When `scaleContainers = true`, deleting containers or shutting them down in order to reboot the host cleanly can be difficult because fuse-autoscale keeps restarting and recreating the containers.

 To enter so-called Maintenance mode which allows you to control container lifecycle manually, set `scaleContainers = false` and increase `maxDeviation` to allow orphaned profiles to migrate to the remaining containers (the value depends on your setup).
 You can perform the change with for example `fabric:profile-edit --pid io.fabric8.autoscale/scaleContainers=false --pid io.fabric8.autoscale/maxDeviation=1 your-autoscale-profile` command.
 The PID to use is the properties file name without the extension.

 Set `scaleContainers` and `maxDeviation` back to their original values when you are done and the root container is up.

+Alternatively, if you want disable fuse-autoscale completely set enableAutoscale to false.

 ## Caveats